Akkii4/StakingContracts/README.md

 ## PeriodicRewardStaking

-This is a staking contract that allows users to stake tokens and receive rewards in a periodic manner.
+This contract is similar to the complex staking rewards but here the rewards accrued on staking varies every second.

 The contract defines the staking and reward tokens as `stakingToken` and `rewardToken`, respectively.